kiranbangde/Jenkins-/README.md

 5. for jenkins java must be install in system because jenkin is written in java .
 6. Because of CI bugs are reported fastly and can be retified fast , so that the entired software devlopment get fast.

+##  Architecture of Jenkins .

 ## Workflow of jenkins

-## What isartifactory ?
+## What is artifactory ?

-it is a repository where our final code is stored means ready to use code is store.
+It is a repository where our final code is stored means ready to use code is store.
+Used for future used .

+## What are plugins ?

+Plugins are small  libraries that add new ability to jenkins and can provide integartion points to other tools .